sangria-graphql/sangria-graphql.github.io/getting-started.md

 }
 ```

 Nothing special here.
-I also added a static `graphiql.html` endpoint which you can find [on GitHub](https://github.com/graphql/graphiql/blob/master/example/index.html).
+I also added a static endpoint that serves a single `graphiql.html` page which you can find [on GitHub](https://github.com/graphql/graphiql/blob/master/example/index.html).
-It is a great tool that allows you edit and execute GraphQL queries in your browser.
+It is a great tool that allows you edit and execute GraphQL queries directly in your browser.

-How that we have a basic setup, let's define `graphQLEndpoint` method:
+Now that we have a basic setup, let's define `graphQLEndpoint` method:

 ```scala
 def graphQLEndpoint(requestJson: JsValue) = {